Introduction

 🔧 Method 1: Turn Off All Notifications (Fastest Way)

-If you want zero interruptions, this is the quickest option.
+If you want complete silence, this is the quickest fix.

 Steps: